 Dr. Stapert also has extensive experience in treating school-aged children, young adults, adults, and families with a variety of presenting issues including but not limited to anxiety, depression, trauma, relationship issues, and ADHD.
 She has provided individual, family and group therapy in a variety of settings including Head Start programming, a therapeutic nursery, and other outpatient clinic settings.

-In addition to being formally trained in PCIT, Dr. Stapert is also trained in play therapy, parent management training, and exposure with response prevention for anxiety disorders.
+In addition to being formally trained in PCIT and PCIT-T, Dr. Stapert is also trained in play therapy, parent management training, and exposure with response prevention for anxiety disorders.
 She uses an integrated approach including cognitive-behavioral, solution-focused, psychodynamic, systems and client-centered techniques, and works closely with each of her clients in determining the best treatment approach in addressing their specific needs.